-- 21. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
-Select all debt instruments on the listing, obtain supporting documentation, and observe State Bond Commission approval was obtained for each debt instrument issued. - Results: No exceptions were noted as a result for the above listed procedures. - 22.
-Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
-Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants). - Results: No exceptions were noted as a result for the above listed procedures.
+- 21. Obtain a listing of bonds / notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
+Select all debt instruments on the listing, obtain supporting documentation, and observe State Bond Commission approval was obtained for each debt instrument issued. - Results: The District had no new debt issued during the period January 1, 2021 through December 31, 2021. - 22.
+Obtain a listing of bonds / notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+Randomly select one bond / note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants). - Results: The District had no outstanding debt for the period January 1, 2021 through December 31, 2021.